-I would like to invite you this Saturday 23 July 2016, to a thematic walking tour, scheduled to take place between 11.00h – 13.00h, on the subject of the Art Deco and inter-war Modernist buildings of Bucharest.
+I would like to invite you to an after working hours walking tour, this Thursday 11 August 2016, between 18.30h – 20.00h, on the subject of the Art Deco and inter-war Modernist buildings of Bucharest.
 The tour may be of interest to any of you visiting the city as a tourist or on business, looking to find out more about its fascinating historic architecture and identity.

 The Art Deco style, which emerged during the “roaring ’20s” and became a global phenomenon in the 1930s was the first truly international architecture, embraced with gusto by the Bucharest people and the rest of urban Romania.
 The city became in those years a veritable Art Deco architectural regional “power“, embellished with high quality edifices in this style, many of which are still around, for us to admire and examine, despite the terrible historical upheavals of the last eight decades in this part of Europe.
 A favorite Art Deco theme in Bucharest was that of the ocean liner, reflecting the longing of the inter-war locals to travel to exotic places in the southern seas, far away from the Continue reading Tour: Art Deco and Modernist Bucharest→

 You are cordially invited at the next Historic Houses of Romania – drinks” event, the end of 2015 edition, scheduled to take place this Thursday 17 December at The Harp pub, starting with 6.30pm.
 This is a get together for those of you who follow my blog, Facebook, Instagram, Twitter pages, or participate at the architectural tours, thus fostering a sense of community for those appreciating the built heritage of Bucharest and Romania, and continue discussing at such gatherings on old houses, their architecture, history and economic potential and uses, in an informal and friendly atmosphere.